Levator Scapulae

 Action

-• STJ: Elevates and downwardly rotates scapula
+• STJ: Elevates and downwardly rotates scapula7

-• C/S: Extends and I/L lateral flexion
+• C/S: Extends and I/L lateral flexion7

 Notes